top of page

 • Be affiliated with a Victorian-based research, or higher education organisation

-• Be available to present at the Victorian Biodiversity Conference 2025
+• Be available to present at the Victorian Biodiversity Conference in 2026, and will be attending the conference in 2025

 bottom of page